QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 Also, if a new joiner wants to provide insurance policies, how can he/she start?

-Therefore, there is a natural need for insurance brokerage to provide services such as bidding for new insurance requests or provide starter insurance policy portfolios.
+Therefore, there is a natural need for insurance brokerage to provide services such as bidding for new insurance requests on behalf of individual insurers or provide starter insurance policy portfolios for new joiners.

 ## FIX Token